-The Uncharted series has long been considered one of the most popular video game franchises there is.
-It may not have the longevity as other mainstay classics like Halo or Lara Croft, but from the first game's release in 2007 onward, Uncharted has earned a special place in many gamers' hearts across the globe.
+Gamers have long considered the Uncharted series one of the most popular video game franchises.
+It may not have the longevity as other mainstay classics like Halo or Lara Croft, but since the first game's release in 2007, Uncharted has earned a special place in many players' hearts across the globe.

 In a game that feels like an updated version of Lara Croft with a dash of Indiana Jones thrown in for good measure, players take on the role of an intrepid treasure hunter, Nathan Drake, whose epic quests to find some of history's most renowned treasures take him from the jungles of South America to the snow-swept mountains of Nepal.

 One of the most critically and commercially successful games ever released to the PlayStation systems, Uncharted has been praised for its more lighthearted tone (Drake makes plenty of comedic quips throughout), high-quality storylines, immersive settings, and cinematic presentation, complete with an original score and top-notch voice acting.

 Over the years, Uncharted has released several memorable games, nearly all of which remain immensely enjoyable in their own right.
 That said, have a look at every entry in the series, ranked from best to worst.

 1 – Uncharted 2: Among Thieves

 Widely considered one of the best games ever released on the PlayStation 3 — as well as one of the greatest games ever made — Uncharted 2: Among Thieves established Uncharted as the ultra-popular series people know it as today.
 Like A Thief's End, it's a flawless game that features practically no weaknesses, every single mission as entertaining and beautifully designed as some of the most noteworthy action movies to come out of Hollywood.